-On October 9, 2023, the Financial Accounting Standards Board ("FASB") issued ASU ("Accounting Standards Update") 2023-06 which amends the disclosure or presentation requirements related to various subtopics in the FASB ASC.
-The amendments in ASU 2023-06 modify the disclosure or presentation requirements of a variety of Topics in the ASC.
-Certain of the amendments represent clarifications to or technical corrections of the current requirements.
-For entities subject to the SEC's existing disclosure requirements and for entities required to file or furnish financial statements with or to the SEC in preparation for the sale of or for purposes of issuing securities that are not subject to contractual restrictions on transfer, the effective date for each amendment will be the date on which the SEC's removal of that related disclosure from Regulation S-X or Regulation S-K becomes effective, with early adoption prohibited.
-For all entities, if by June 30, 2027, the SEC has not removed the applicable requirement from Regulation S-X or Regulation S-K, the pending content of the related amendment will be removed from the Codification and will not become effective for any entity.
-Management has evaluated is evaluating the impacts of the recently issued accounting pronouncements and ASU.
+On October 9, 2023, In October 2023, the Financial Accounting Standards Board ("FASB") issued ASU ("Accounting Standards Update") 2023-06, which amends "Disclosure Improvements: Codification Amendments in Response to the SEC's Disclosure Update and Simplification Initiative" ("ASU 2023-06").
+This ASU incorporates certain SEC disclosure or presentation requirements related to various subtopics in into the FASB ASC.
+The amendments in the ASU 2023-06 modify the are expected to clarify or improve disclosure or and presentation requirements of a variety of ASC Topics, in the ASC.
+Certain of the amendments represent clarifications allow users to or technical corrections of the current requirements.
+For more easily compare entities subject to the SEC's existing disclosures with those entities that were not previously subject to the requirements, and align the requirements in the ASC with the SEC's regulations.
+The ASU has an unusual effective date and transition requirements since it is contingent on future SEC rule setting.
+If the SEC fails to enact required changes by June 30, 2027, this ASU is not effective for any entities.
+Early adoption is not permitted.
+The Company is currently evaluating the impact that the adoption of this standard will have on its consolidated financial statements.

+In November 2023, the FASB issued ASU 2023-07, Segment Reporting (Topic 280): "Improvements to Reportable Segment Disclosures" ("ASU 2023-07") to update reportable segment disclosure requirements, primarily through enhanced disclosures about significant segment expenses and for entities required information used to file or furnish financial statements assess segment performance.
+This update is effective beginning with or to the SEC in preparation for the sale of or for purposes of issuing securities that are not subject to contractual restrictions on transfer, the effective date for each amendment will be the date on which the SEC's removal of that related disclosure from Regulation S-X or Regulation S-K becomes effective, Company's 2024 fiscal year annual reporting period, with early adoption prohibited. permitted.
+The Company is currently evaluating the impact that the adoption of this standard will have on its consolidated financial statements.